nfredrik/mickarucken/README.md

 # Objective

-I have chosen to build an application that could report humidity and temperature from garden community close to Brommaplan in Stockholm Sweden.
+I have chosen to build an application that could report humidity and temperature from an allotment garden close to Brommaplan in Stockholm Sweden.

 My plan was to use LoRa with either Helium or TTN (networks of IoT) as provider.
 It turns out that none of these providers have coverage in this area.
-My plan changed to either use LoRa from my apartment since Helium have coverage in this area and if that don't work go for WiFi.

-The purpose with the application was to monitor  temperature and humidity and see if the temperature changes over time and and there is temperatures at the level of [Frost](https://en.wikipedia.org/wiki/Frost).This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.
+The purpose with the application was to monitor  temperature and humidity and see if the temperature changes over time and there is temperatures at the level of [Frost](https://en.wikipedia.org/wiki/Frost).This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.

-I hope that this give me knowledge about temperature and humidity conditions at the garden community and IoT technology.
+I hope that this give me knowledge about temperature and humidity conditions at an allotment garden and IoT technology.

 # List of Materials